 About the author

 The above FishHawk Ranch real estate article “Tips for Purchasing New Construction in FishHawk Ranch” was written by Jeff Gould.

-Jeff is a top-selling, nationally recognized Florida REALTOR®, real estate broker, and local FishHawk Ranch real estate expert.
-You will find him selling homes in the Tampa Bay, Florida and surrounding areas.
+Jeff is a top-selling, nationally recognized REALTOR®, real estate broker, and local FishHawk Ranch real estate expert.
+You will find him selling homes in Tampa Bay, Florida, and surrounding areas.
 Some of those areas include FishHawk, Lithia, Riverview, Valrico, Apollo Beach, Brandon, and Tampa.

 If you are looking to sell or buy a home anywhere in the Tampa Bay area, Jeff is your local and trusted professional.

 Jeff can also be reached via text at (813) 421-3007.